-Autism spectrum disorders (ASDs) are conditions in which people have difficulty developing normal social relationships, use language abnormally or not at all, and behave in compulsive and ritualistic ways.
+Autism spectrum disorders are conditions in which people have difficulty developing normal social relationships, use language abnormally or not at all, and show restricted or repetitive behaviors.

 - Affected people have difficulty communicating with and relating to others.